SecurityInnovation/PGPy/docs/source/api/classes.rst

         :param blob: The data to load.
         :type blob: ``str``, ``bytes``, ``unicode``, ``bytearray``
+        :raises: :py:exc:`TypeError` if blob is not in the expected types above
+        :raises: :py:exc:`ValueError` if a properly formed PGP block was not found in ``blob``
+        :raises: :py:exc:`~exceptions.PGPError` if de-armoring or parsing failed
         :returns: A two element ``tuple`` of :py:obj:`PGPKey`, :py:obj:`~collections.OrderedDict`.
                   The :py:obj:`~collections.OrderedDict` has the following format::